fastcode-ose/www.fastcode.org/src/events/fastcode-seminar/2025-09-08-Goju-Gottschlich.md

  - seminar
 ---

 The Fastcode Seminar features Justin "Goju" Gottschlich at 4PM September 8, 2025.
-More details will be announced soon.
+More details will be announced very soon.